matConn/jekyll-noita/blog/_posts/2016/2016-5-12-animating-with-greensock.md

 ---
 title: Animating with GreenSock
 layout: post
-description: The freedom of blogging with static files from your phone via Github.
+description: >-
+  A brief overview of the GSAP animation library and the power it brings to your frontend arsenal.
 robots: none
 published: true
 comments: true